syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Document-Conversions.md

 #### Converting with PDFA conformance

-You can also convert the webpages to PDF with PDFA1B conformance, which embeds all the fonts into the PDF document.
+You can also convert the web pages to PDF with PDFA1B conformance, which embeds all the fonts into the PDF document.

 The following code snippet illustrates how to convert HTML pages to PDF document with PDFA1B conformance.